LaMichael James

 LaMichael Keondrae "LaMike" James (born October 22, 1989) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the Oregon Ducks and was selected by the San Francisco 49ers in the second round of the 2012 NFL draft.
 James also played for the Miami Dolphins.

 The 2010 season was a breakout one for James, as he rushed for 1,731 yards, the highest in the nation.
-He finished third in balloting for the Heisman Trophy that year and received the Doak Walker Award.
-In 2011, James became Oregon's career rushing leader and rushed for a school-record 1,805 yards.
-He was considered to be one of the top running backs throughout his college career, with his 5,082 total rushing yards placing him second in Pac-12 Conference history and 14th in NCAA history.
+James finished third in balloting for the Heisman Trophy that year and received the Doak Walker Award.
+In 2011, he became Oregon's career rushing leader and rushed for a school-record 1,805 yards.
+James was considered to be one of the top running backs throughout his college career, with his 5,082 total rushing yards placing him second in Pac-12 Conference history and 14th in NCAA history.

 Early life

 James attended Liberty-Eylau High School in Texarkana, Texas, where he played running back.
 As a sophomore, James had 76 carries for 643 yards and 10 touchdowns.
-In his junior season, James had 229 carries for 1,600 yards and 16 touchdowns to go along with 33 receptions for 500 yards and three touchdowns.
+As a junior, he had 229 carries for 1,600 yards and 16 touchdowns to go along with 33 receptions for 500 yards and three touchdowns.
 James continued his dominance during his senior campaign to the tune of 2,043 yards and 24 touchdowns on 230 touches, averaging 8.9 yards per carry.

 Considered a four-star recruit by Rivals.com, James was listed as the No. 12 all-purpose back in the nation in 2008.